 LLB degree in Law: A Detailed Study

-LLB is an undergraduate degree in Law that origins in England and is one of the most popular courses among law students.
-In the United Kingdom, the LLB is available as a second degree for the non-law graduates.
-However, qualifying law courses within the first degree are necessary complete professional requirements.
+LLB is an undergraduate degree in Law that origins in England and are one of the most popular courses among law students.
+In the United Kingdom, the LLB is available as a second degree for non-law graduates.
+However, qualifying law courses within the first degree are necessary to complete professional requirements.

 It consists of a core seven modules that cover constitutional and administrative law, contract law, criminal law, equity and trust EU law, land law, and public law.